 Once that’s done, head over to Products → Add New from the WordPress admin panel to add each food as a product.
 At the bare minimum, you should enter a title, brief description, image, and price of the food item.
 Select the appropriate category for the food item.
 Consider adding nutritional information and allergens to the product description.

-If you’re thinking of selling make your own pizzas or need a way to offer a choice of options for a dish, you’ll need to create a variable product or add-ons.
+If you’re thinking of selling make your own pizzas or need a way to offer a choice of options for a dish, you’ll need to create a variable product or add-on fields.
 Variations let customers choose from a dropdown, whereas add-ons are great for selling optional extras such as pizza toppings or sandwich fillings.

 Step #3: Create a food order form using WooCommerce Restaurant Ordering